gpaul-faldin/Twitter_giveaway/README.md

 </div>

 ### 📜 Project Overview
 Twitter Giveaway Automation Bot is a sophisticated system designed to automate participation in Twitter giveaways.
-Developed as a learning experience in API reverse engineering, this project manages multiple Twitter accounts to follow specified profiles, like tweets, retweet content, tag friends in comments, and even upload screenshots for verification.
+This project manages multiple Twitter accounts to follow specified profiles, like tweets, retweet content, tag friends in comments, and even upload screenshots for verification.

 ### 🎯 Key Features
 - **Account Rotation**: Intelligently rotates through accounts to avoid detection